udit-001/resume/src/main.typ

   company: "Noora Health",
   dates: dates-helper(start-date: "Mar 2022", end-date: "Present"),
 )
-- Optimized SurveyCTO data collection using a custom plugin made using JavaScript reducing user-reported errors by 25% and enhancing user experience.
-Developed a one-click user onboarding plugin boosting conversion rates by 30%
-- Developed a central datastore application using Django and Celery that aggregated data from various sources, including REST APIs from government partners and different applications.
-The application streamlined the process by consolidating the data into a single, efficient PostgreSQL database, resulting in an 85% reduction in reporting time for both external and internal stakeholders
+- Built a RAG-based message classification system using FastAPI, Weaviate, and OpenAI with custom embeddings and hybrid search strategies, processing 2M+ messages for intent classification and routing, reducing agent workload by 40%
+- Engineered an automated form digitization system using Azure OCR and custom validation algorithms, increasing form processing throughput by 350% while maintaining 90% accuracy.
+Reduced manual data entry time by 75% through robust error handling and automated validation
 - Developed a RAG app with Next.js and React.js, using Weaviate for vector search to enhance LLMs like OpenAI with external data.
-Integrated with Vercel AI SDK and integrated real-time monitoring and logging via Langfuse.
+Integrated with Vercel AI SDK and integrated real-time monitoring and logging via Langfuse
-- Engineered Django-based backend for an icon library to streamline icon management by automating color transformation and format conversion.
-Reduced designer workload by 40% and enhanced brand consistency with tag-based search
-- Architected real-time data synchronization between Firebase and Google Sheets using Cloud Functions, processing 10K+ records daily.
-Reduced reporting time by 40% and enabled automated data analysis for business insights
+- Architected a real-time language detection pipeline using FastAPI and Exotel, integrating Sarvam AI's API with IVR system to reduce language selection time by 80%.
+Implemented robust error handling, fallback mechanisms, and comprehensive monitoring using Langfuse for real-time performance tracking
 - Orchestrated cloud deployment using GitHub Actions for builds, Artifact Registry for image storage, Cloud Storage for file uploads, and Cloud SQL for secure data, ensuring performance and reliability.

 #work(